WMG and Athena SWAN

 Athena Swan awards at WMG

-WMG currently holds a department Bronze Award from Athena Swan.
+WMG currently holds a department Silver Award from Athena Swan.

-WMG last submitted an application for a Silver Award in November 2016 which was successful in retaining BRONZE.
-The next application will be made in November 2020.
+WMG last submitted an application for a Silver Award in November 2020.

 Take a look at our progress so far.